Photo Gallery: Backpacking Idaho’s White Cloud Mountains

 Hi, I’m Michael Lanza, creator of The Big Outside.
 Click here to sign up for my FREE email newsletter.
 Join The Big Outside to get full access to all of my blog’s stories.
 Click here for my e-guides to classic backpacking trips.
 Click here to learn how I can help you plan your next trip.

-After countless backpacking and hiking trips across the country over the past four decades, including the 10 years I spent as the Northwest Editor of Backpacker magazine and even longer running this blog.
-I find myself drawn more and more to those places off the beaten paths followed by others.
+After countless backpacking and hiking trips across the country over the past four decades, including the 10 years I spent as the Northwest Editor of Backpacker magazine and even longer running this blog, I find myself drawn more and more to those places off the beaten path.

 The White Clouds are that kind of place, less well-known but similar to the neighboring Sawtooth Mountains, which I rank among “America’s Top 10 Best Backpacking Trips.”